makhlaghi/fitstojpg/README.md

 Some command line options can be given so you can customize the output, to learn them, run `./fits2jpg -h`.
-A full list of all the options with some explanation and their default values will be shown., Nealy all the operation of `fits2jpg` can be defined by these input options and their arguments.
+A full list of all the options with some explanation and their default values will be shown.
+Nealy all the operation of `fits2jpg` can be defined by these input options and their arguments.
 The [POSIX argument syntax conventions](http://www.gnu.org/software/libc/manual/html_node/Argument-Syntax.html#Argument-Syntax) apply.

 In short the options are:
-* `-h`: View details and default values of all the options:
+* `-h`: View details and default values of all the options.
+* `-v`: View only version and copyright information.

 On/Off options:
 * `-l`: Logarithmic scaling.